plausible/docs/docs/stop-tracking-utm-tags.md

 title: Stop tracking UTM tags and other query parameters
 ---

 By default, Plausible strips all query parameters for privacy purposes [except for](manual-link-tagging.md) `ref`, `source`, `utm_source`, `utm_medium`, `utm_campaign`, `utm_content` and `utm_term`.
-If you prefer to stop tracking these as well, please folow these instructions:
+If you prefer to stop tracking these parameters as well, please follow these instructions:

 ## 1. Add the `manual` script extension

-You can use [Plausible's manual script extension](script-extensions.md#plausiblemanualjs) and define a custom location for all such pageviews.

-To do so, change your Plausible script snippet `src` attribute from `https://plausible.io/js/script.js` to `https://plausible.io/js/script.manual.js`.
+You should use [our manual script extension](script-extensions.md#plausiblemanualjs).
+To do so, please change your Plausible script snippet `src` attribute from `https://plausible.io/js/script.js` to `https://plausible.io/js/script.manual.js`.

 The new snippet will look like this (make sure to change the `data-domain` attribute to the domain you added to your Plausible account):

 ```html
 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.manual.js"></script>
 ```
-Do this on all the pages where you want to track the custom query parameters.
+Do this on all the pages where you want to stop tracking UTM tags and other query parameters.

 ## 2. Trigger the pageview event with a custom `u` attribute